 One exception worth seeking out, though, is the Platt Kodama (ぷらっとこだま) which could see you make savings of 4,000 yen on Kodama Shinkansen between Tokyo and Osaka.
 Run by JR Tokai Tours, tickets are available from their offices or can be booked online.
 Platt Kodama tickets cannot be booked / purchased on the same day of travel.

 What about getting back?
 How much does it cost for return tickets?
 Well, there is no such thing as a 'return' ticket.
 You just buy separate tickets for each journey.

 The Japan Rail Pass is valid for Hikari and Kodama trains.
 Not Nozomi trains.

-The cheapest way to travel between Tokyo and Osaka.
-In Tokyo, the largest number of services depart from Shinjuku Station.
+The cheapest way to travel between Tokyo and Osaka is by highway bus.
+In Tokyo, the largest number of services depart from Shinjuku Station (Busta).
 In Osaka, Umeda is a large bus hub.
-(Journey time around 9 hrs)
+(Journey time around nine hours)

 One way fares are in the 3,000 - 9,000 yen range.
 Plenty of services are available so there should be no problem getting the cheaper fares if you’re on a budget.

 Arguably the easiest highway booking service to make use of for English speakers is WILLER, many of whose "Willer Express" bus services operate out of Shinjuku (Busta) or Tokyo Station terminals.
 Most services stop at Osaka's WBT Umeda.
 WILLER have so many seat / coach styles to choose from on their buses to Osaka.
 We list just a sample.